 You should never accept an offer or settlement that does not accurately reflect the damages you suffered.
 Do not accept any offer that seems unfair or provides an inadequate amount of compensation for your injury or condition.

 You should always complete the treatment your physician has prescribed before accepting an offer in order to gain an accurate understanding of the compensation an insurer owes you.
 If an insurer offers an amount lower than the cost for your treatment, you should immediately contact a personal injury lawyer.

-At Henness & Haight, we are qualified and determined to defend our clients’ rights against insurance company to help them obtain fair compensation for their claims.
+At Henness & Haight, we are qualified and determined to defend our clients’ rights against insurance companies to help them obtain fair compensation for their claims.

-If you feel that an insurance company has made you an unfair offer, you should immediately contact our experienced personal injury lawyers for a free, no obligation consultation.
-We will review your claim to determine if you are entitled damages or legal action.
+If you feel that an insurance company has made you an unfair offer, you should immediately contact our experienced personal injury lawyers for a free, no-obligation consultation.
+We will review your claim to determine if you are entitled to damages or legal action.

 We will handle all negotiations and communications with an insurance company on your behalf while working on a contingency fee basis.
 This means we will not charge you any upfront fees and only require payment if we reach a fair outcome for your claim.